-As of March 31, 2025, the Company's consolidated financial statements do not recognize a contingency liability or disclose a range of reasonably possible loss under ASC 450 because management does not believe that a loss or expense related to the Federal Complaint is probable or reasonably estimable.
-The specific factors that limit the Company's ability to reasonably estimate a loss or expense related to the Federal Complaint are that the matter is in the summary judgment phase and the outcome of litigation is uncertain.
-If and when management believes losses associated with the Federal Complaint are a probable future event that may result in a loss or expense to the Company and the loss or expense is reasonably estimable, the Company will recognize a contingency liability and resulting loss in such period.
+As of June 30, 2025, the Company's consolidated financial statements reflect a contingency liability and related expense of \$199.9 million.
+This contingency liability is reflective of the \$139.8 million termination fee that the Company believes would have been payable to PRCM Advisers for termination on the basis of unfair compensation pursuant to the Management Agreement, plus applicable pre-judgment interest on such termination fee that has accrued through June 30, 2025.
+The Company's consolidated financial statements as of June 30, 2025 do not recognize or disclose a range of reasonably possible loss under ASC 450 related to claims in the Federal Complaint for which summary judgment was not granted because management does not believe that a loss or expense related to such claims is probable or reasonably estimable.
+The specific factors that limit the Company's ability to reasonably estimate a loss or expense related to these claims are that the matter is still awaiting trial and final judgment and the outcome of litigation is uncertain.
+If and when management believes losses associated with these claims are a probable future event that may result in a loss or expense to the Company and the loss or expense is reasonably estimable, the Company will recognize a contingency liability and resulting loss in such period.

-Based on information currently available, management is not aware of any other legal or regulatory claims that would have a material effect on the Company's consolidated financial statements and therefore no accrual is required as of March 31, 2025.
+Based on information currently available, management is not aware of any other legal or regulatory claims that would have a material effect on the Company's consolidated financial statements and therefore no additional accrual is required as of June 30, 2025.

-Note 18.
+Note 15.
 Stockholders' Equity